bormaxi8080/osint-timeline/DRAFT.md

 **Universal Search & AI:**

 Fabric is an open-source framework for augmenting humans using AI.
 It provides a modular system for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere: https://github.com/danielmiessler/fabric

+BagOfWords.
+Chat with your data - with memory, rules, and observability built in.
+Deploy in 2 minutes: https://github.com/bagofwords1/bagofwords

 Zonos-v0.1 is a leading open-weight text-to-speech model trained on more than 200k hours of varied multilingual speech, delivering expressiveness and quality on par with-or even surpassing-top TTS providers: https://github.com/Zyphra/Zonos